Australian Survivor season 4

-The fourth season of Australian Survivor is a television series based on the international reality game show franchise Survivor.
+The fourth season of Australian Survivor is a television series based on the international reality competition franchise Survivor.
 It is the second season to air on the Network Ten, following the network acquiring the broadcast rights to the Australian Survivor franchise in late 2015.
 Jonathan LaPaglia returned to host the series for his second season.

 The season premiered on 30 July 2017.
 Like the previous season, the program was filmed on the Samoan island of Upolu and featured 24 Australian castaways competing for 55 days in the Samoan jungle for a grand prize of A$500,000.
 On 10 October 2017, Jericho Malabonga was revealed to be the winner over Tara Pitt by a vote of 6–3.

 Production

 Casting

 The series was renewed on 23 October 2016.
 Upon the announcement of renewal, a casting call was made for potential contestants for the new season.
 Over 20,000 people applied for the new season.